Managing Employees in a Unionized Environment

 The BC Public Service Agency relies on ministry supervisory and management staff to make sure that collective agreements are administered with effective and equitable management practices.

 Understanding the collective agreements will help you administer them.
 Do not feel pressure to hurry a decision because of artificial deadlines.
 Do your research first and consult with AskMyHR if necessary.
+Submit a service request with the category My Team/Organization > Employee & Labour Relations > Interpretation Services.

 Management Rights in Public Service